 I won’t know immediately if I have chosen sightlines wisely and if photographs “contain” the “correct” mountains.
 While the short zoom will get me large (angular) wedges and panoramas, I don’t have time to make many “thin wedges” with the long zoom.
 Educated guesses and intuition lead the way, because that’s all I’ve got.
 It doesn’t take long until I’ve become a walking icicle, and I mentally wave the white flag in surrender.
 With a cup of steaming coffee in the warm confines of the summit cafeteria, I have a quick scan of the images on the camera, and I’m satisfied with my haul of images.

 When I sit down with the pictures months later, it takes me a few days to figure out where and what I’ve photographed, to line up various lines of sight (with the help of information displays on the summit), and to find out which mountains I’ve spotted with a combination of geography, map-reading, geometry, and even some physics.

 I make mistakes along the way, but the answer to my question is better than expected.
 With judicious south-facing sightlines and patient photography in cold but gorgeous conditions, I find various peaks in the Alps across five nations: Germany, Austria, Italy, Liechtenstein, and Switzerland.

 ‘No’, to France

-I’m not surprised I’m unable to locate or see peaks in France.
-To the east-northeast the distance to the “closest” city of Basel at the Swiss-German-French border is over 250 kilometres.
-That’ss well beyond 194 km, which is the estimated maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.
+I’m not surprised I’m unable to locate or see peaks in France, as the “closest” part of France at its southeast corner is a distance of over 250 kilometres.
+That’s well beyond 194 km, which is the estimated maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.

 * Azimuths are measured with north at 0 degrees, east at 90, south at 180, and west at 270 degrees.